lkesteloot/unsong/unsong.md

 Finally, Cyrillic foreign minister Andrei Kozyrev said: “That’s really dumb.”

 Then everybody started speaking at once.
 America was demanding order.
-Israel was insisting this had nothing to do with their actual claim, which was firmly based upon centuries of glorious [mumble].
+Israel was insisting this had nothing to do with their actual claim, which was firmly based upon centuries of glorious [open-bracket]mumble].
 Palestine was discussing how outraged they were.
 Iran and Egypt were insisting that if Palestine was outraged, then they were also outraged.
 The Harmonious Jade Dragon Empire’s interpreters were giving each other awkward looks and refusing to translate.

 Somehow Minister Ali Velayati of Iran ended up with what could charitably be described as the floor.